David-Cary/keyed-value-templates/README.md

   ]
 }
 ```

+As of version 1.2.4, this directive also support a `populate` parameter and provides a `setNestedValue` function.

+When populate is true, the directive will try to create objects as needed if the pathing fails before finding the final property owner.
+For example, if you had an empty object and the path was set to "['items', 0]", it would add an items array to the provided object.

+The `setNestedValue` function lets you do the above value setting without any template resolution.
+This makes it a useful directive to pull in if you want to safely set a property in an untyped data structure.

 ### Loops
 One major offshoot of multistep directives is the LoopingDirective class.
 On it's own, this class simply adds an exitPriorities map and a runPass function.
 The exitPriorities property is a map of directive ids to priority ratings, numeric values that indicate the loop should react to that directive.
 The following priorities are currently supported: